77nagasaki2001/ganapati-vegetable-mart/README.md

 #  GANAPATI FRUITS MART

-A simple **FRUITS BYUING WEBSITE** [project of web designing] This project demonstrates BUY FRUITS ONLINE, and a clean design.
+A simple **FRUITS BYUING WEBSITE** [project of web designing] This project demonstrates Buy different Fruits online, and a clean design.

 ---
 ## ✨ Features
 - FRUITS buy
-- Different vegetables
+- Different Fruits
 - Responsive layout for all devices